SAP-samples/ui5-exercises-codejam/chapters/chapter004/readme.md

 }
 ```

-We added a new `onSubmitOrder` method to our controller which we already bound to the press event of the order button in [step 1](/chapters/chapter004#1-add-input-field-and-button-to-our-appwebappviewappviewxml) of this chapter.
-First, the methods gets the binding context from a parent element of the pressed button.
+We added a new `onSubmitOrder` method to our controller, which we already bound to the order button's press event in [step 1](/chapters/chapter004#1-add-input-field-and-button-to-our-appwebappviewappviewxml) of this chapter.
+First, the method gets the binding context from the `bookDetails` wrapper control.
 It then gets the book's ID and title from that context as well as the order quantity from the step input.
-It sets these parameters on the bound action and executes the action, meaning it sends the OData request to the backend.
-When the promise of the action gets resolved, it can go either one of two ways:
+It then binds an action, which is [defined in the CAP backend](/bookshop/srv/cat-service.cds#L14), to the view's model (see [another example](https://sapui5.hana.ondemand.com/sdk/#/topic/a3e7cb6f671b4b839f37eb5f88429e41) and the [documentation](https://sapui5.hana.ondemand.com/sdk/#/topic/b54f7895b7594c61a83fa7257fa9d13f)).
+The method then sets parameters on that action and executes it, meaning it sends the OData request to the backend.
+Once the promise of the action gets resolved, it can go either one of two ways:
 1. **Success** : The request is successful and we can refresh the data in our data model.
 This is to make sure the stock gets updated in our table accordingly.
 We can then display a message toast informing the user about the successful order and its details.
 1. **Error** : The request was unsuccessful and we get passed and error object.
 We instanciate a new dialog control (a pop-up window basically) and display the error message inside that dialog.
 We also add a button to the dialog so it can be closed by the user.